 Secondly, we need to make all nodes aware of all methods that can be invoked on a proxy in order to make computations available on all nodes.
-To achieve this goal, we use the register!(name, arg_types, return_type) macro to register all methods that are available for remote invocations in a method registration table shown in figure 3.2 on the right.
+To achieve this goal, we register all methods that are available for remote invocations in a method registration table shown in figure 3.2 on the right, using the register! (name, arg_types, return_type) macro.
 The method registration table holds the full path name, argument types, and return type of methods.
-When a serialised invocation message, which takes the form of a plain string, is received by a node, the method to be invoked is deserialised and reconstructed according to the type information recorded in the registration table.
+When a serialised invocation message, which takes the form of a plain string, is received by a node, the method to be invoked is descrialised and reconstructed according to the type information recorded in the registration table.